AllanSoto/STX/README.md

     NEXT_PUBLIC_FIREBASE_APP_ID=YOUR_FIREBASE_APP_ID
     # NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=YOUR_FIREBASE_MEASUREMENT_ID (Optional)
     ```
-    **Ensure there are no typos and that the values are copied exactly as they appear in your Firebase project settings.**
+    **Ensure there are no typos and that the values are copied exactly as they appear in your Firebase project settings.** Some values like `storageBucket` might be empty if not used, but `apiKey`, `authDomain`, and `projectId` are crucial.

 7.  **Restart your development server:** After creating or modifying the `.env.local` file, you **must** restart your Next.js development server for the changes to take effect.